Law No. 4875

 OBJECTIVE AND SCOPE

 Article 2.
-The terms used in this Law shall have the following meanings:
+The terms used in Foreign Direct Investment Law shall have the following meanings:

 a) Foreign investor: